Updated: Apr 4

-Sigöldugljúfur canyon is a captivating small canyon in the Icelandic Highland.
-It is quite an extraordinary natural wonder with its many small spring-fed streams, small ponds, crystal clear waterfalls, blue river, colorful vegetation, and fascinating cliffs—a beautiful canyon that is almost magical and could easily be a scene in an adventure story or a sci-fi movie.
+Sigöldugljúfur canyon, often refered to as the Valley of Tears by tourists, is a captivating small canyon in the Icelandic Highland.
+It is quite an extraordinary natural wonder with its many small spring-fed streams, small ponds, crystal clear waterfalls, blue river, colorful vegetation, and fascinating cliffs - a beautiful canyon that is almost magical and could easily be a scene in an adventure story or a sci-fi movie.
 It has all the ingredients to become a popular destination as it looks like something in a fairytale or otherworldly.
 It has been a hidden gem for years, as access had been tricky.
 In 2021, a better road was built, allowing most 4X4 cars to drive to this beautiful place.
 Stopping by Sigöldugljúfur has always been a good idea for photographers and most visitors planning to take the Sigalda track to Landmannalaugar vs. the Dómadalur track.
 The canyon is pretty photogenic, and if you spend some time here, a new and surprising motive, perspective, or way to present the scenery will indeed stage itself.

 Although fascinating, there is a drawback: